BenDatta/World-Happiness-Record-PowerBi/README.md

 Findings: 📈
 Finland 🇫🇮is the Happiest Country with the highest corresponding Ladder Score/Happiness Score, closely followed by 🇩🇰 and Iceland 🇮🇸😄.

-Topping the chart for the saddest country is 🇦🇫 followed by 🇱🇧
+Topping the chart for the saddest country is 🇦🇫 followed by Lebanon

 <img width="516" alt="WHR" src="https://github.com/BenDatta/World-Happiness-Record-PowerBi/assets/135694513/758ef355-6511-49c6-a050-1380e169026c">